In this article

 Table of contents

-In this article, we'll define fixed costs, list some common fixed expenses for small businesses, and offer some advice on how to manage your fixed costs effectively.
+In this article, we'll further explain what fixed costs are, describe some common fixed business expenses, and offer some advice on managing your fixed costs effectively.

 What is a fixed cost?

-These costs are usually vital to the operations of your business, so they must be paid even when sales are low.
-Your fixed costs can provide a clear basis for budgeting and financial planning, helping you predict profitability and conduct a break-even analysis.
+Your fixed costs can provide a clear basis for strategic budgeting and financial planning, helping you conduct a break-even analysis and predict profitability.

-Some examples of fixed costs include rent or mortgage payments, insurance, equipment leases, and some utilities.
+Some examples of fixed business expenses include rent or mortgage payments, insurance, equipment leases, and depreciation.
 Here’s a list of common fixed costs in more detail:

-• Rent or mortgage payments.
-Monthly rent and mortgage payments are considered fixed expenses for small businesses, though they can change with lease renewals, refinancing, and if your debt is sold to another entity.
+• Rent or mortgage payments: Monthly rent and mortgage payments are considered fixed costs for small businesses, though they can change with lease renewals, refinancing, or if your debt is sold to another entity

-• Property taxes: Property taxes are a fixed expense incurred by entrepreneurs, usually paid on an annual or semi-annual basis.
+• Property taxes: Property taxes are fixed recurring costs that are usually paid on an annual or semi-annual basis

-• Insurance.
-Insurance policies covering property, workers’ compensation, and liability are another common fixed expense for small business owners.
+• Insurance: Insurance policies covering property, workers’ compensation, and liability are another common fixed business expense

-• Equipment leases or payments.
-You'll have a fixed fee if you lease any equipment for your business, such as computers, printers, or vehicles.
+• Equipment leases or payments: You'll have a fixed payment for any business equipment leases, such as vehicles or manufacturing equipment

-• Loan payments.
-If you have a small business loan, your monthly loan payments can remain the same until the loan is paid in full.
+• Loan repayments: If you have a small business loan, your monthly loan payments usually remain the same until the loan is paid in full

-• Depreciation.
-Depreciation is the gradual reduction in the value of physical assets like machinery or buildings over a period of time, which is accounted for as a fixed cost on income statements.
+• Equipment depreciation: Depreciation is the gradual reduction of the value of physical assets like machinery, vehicles, or buildings over time.
+You’d categorize depreciation as a fixed cost on your income statement

-There are two types of costs: Fixed and variable.
-Fixed costs remain constant regardless of production levels, while variable costs fluctuate in direct proportion to your production volume or sales.
+There are two types of costs: fixed and variable.
+Fixed costs remain constant regardless of your production level, while variable expenses fluctuate in direct proportion to your production volume or sales.
 So, as your level of production increases, your total variable costs increase.

 • Commissions